Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Her personal sports background evolved into sports journalism and producing various sports content.

-Michael-Ann co-wrote the 'Sporting America' column for Penthouse magazine for three years, interviewing many sports celebrities.
-And later a column called, Mikey’s Picks, for Femmefan, was a weekly article of her NFL picks.
+Michael-Ann co-wrote the 'Sporting America' column for General Media Inc., interviewing many sports celebrities, and later wrote a column called, Mikey’s Picks, for Femmefan.com; a weekly article of her NFL picks.

 Her first three-part documentary (Off the Beaten Palate) was broadcast on PBS and won her the coveted Emmy® Award in 2014.